vketteni/gemini-cli-adapter/README.md

 ## Overview

-An open-source CLI frontend extracted from Google's Gemini CLI, designed for builders of AI-powered core modules.
-Through clean interface abstraction, this project enables developers to integrate their own agentic systems, tools, and AI providers while leveraging a proven, feature-rich CLI experience.
+An open-source CLI frontend, designed for builders of AI-powered core modules.
+Through clean interface abstraction, this project enables developers to integrate their own agentic systems, tools, and AI providers while leveraging a proven, feature-rich CLI experience based on Google's Gemini CLI.

 ## Architecture